When you’re in Naples, you won’t want to miss the island of Capri.

 We warmly recommend booking this 2-hour cruise online, which takes you all the way around the island.

-It offers a privileged view of the Faraglioni, a swim in crystal-clear water and a visit to the blue grotto (€23).
+It offers a privileged view of the Faraglioni, a swim in crystal-clear water and a visit to the white and green grotto, as well as the optional blue grotto (€24).

 It’s the best boating experience we’ve had in Capri.